cvlab-kaist/CAT-Seg/README.md

 Please follow [dataset preperation](datasets/README.md).

 ## Training
-We provide shell scripts for training and evaluation. ```run.py``` trains the model in default configuration and evaluates the model after training.
+We provide shell scripts for training and evaluation. ```run.sh``` trains the model in default configuration and evaluates the model after training.

 To train or evaluate the model in different environments, modify the given shell script and config files accordingly.